-You can book access tickets online from individual event pages, via the dedicated MIF accessibility number on 0161 817 4547, or email us on firstname.lastname@example.org.
+You can book access tickets online from the individual event pages, by calling the dedicated MIF access number on 0161 817 4547 or by emailing us on email@example.com.

-For instructions on how to book access tickets online, please visit our access tickets page.
+For detailed instructions on how to book access tickets online, please visit our access tickets page.

 Information on accessibility for this event can be found on the event webpage under ‘Access information’.